USNS Mercy

 Mercy, homeported in San Diego, is normally in reduced operating status.
-Her crew remains a part of the staff of Naval Medical Center San Diego until ordered to sea, at which time they have five days to fully activate the ship to a NATO Role III Medical Treatment Facility.
-The only higher level being onshore fixed facilities outside the theater of operations.
+Her crew remains a part of the staff of Naval Medical Center San Diego until ordered to sea, at which time they have five days to fully activate the ship to a NATO Role III Medical Treatment Facility, with the only higher level being filled by onshore fixed facilities outside the theater of operations.
+As of February 2026, the ship was underway from Alabama Shipyard through the Panama Canal scheduled for a 6-month $89 million drydocking maintenance in Portland, Oregon.
+It arrived in Portland in mid-March 2026.

 Like most USNS ships, mariners from the US Navy's Military Sealift Command are responsible for navigation, propulsion, and most deck duties on board.
 Mercy is as of 2012 part of MSC's Service Support Program.
 The "Medical Treatment Facility", or hospital on the ship, is commanded by a captain of the Navy Medical Corps or Navy Nurse Corps.

 Deployments

 Philippine Training Mission (1987)

 On 27 February 1987, Mercy began training while en route on a humanitarian cruise to the Philippines and the South Pacific.
 The staff included U.S. Navy, Indian Navy, U.S. Army, and U.S. Air Force active duty and reserve personnel; United States Public Health Service; medical providers from the Armed Forces of the Philippines; and MSC civilian mariners.
 Over 62,000 outpatients and almost 1,000 inpatients were treated at seven Philippine and South Pacific ports.
 Mercy returned to Oakland, California, on 13 July 1987.